vihara-ambegoda/Office-Bell-Interval-Notifier/README.md

-# Office Bell : Interval Notifier
+# Automated Office Bell : Interval Notifier (Wokwi Simulation)

 Automated Office Bell System using ESP and RTC

-** This project simulates and runs an automated office bell system using an ESP microcontroller and a Real-Time Clock (RTC) module.
+** This project simulates and runs an automated office bell system using an ESP microcontroller and a Real-Time Clock (RTC) module, created in the Wokwi simulation environment.

-# Automated Office Bell System (Wokwi Simulation)

-This project simulates an embedded office bell system using an ESP microcontroller and an RTC module, created in the Wokwi simulation environment.

 ## 🔧 Project Scope

 - **Simulation Environment**: [Wokwi](https://wokwi.com)
-- **Microcontroller**: ESP32 / ESP8266
+- **Microcontroller**: ESP32
-- **RTC Module**: DS3231
+- **RTC Module**: DS1307
-- **Purpose**: Automate office bell ringing at scheduled times
+- **Purpose**: Automate office bell ringing at scheduled times (at break times)

 ## 📌 My Contribution

 - Designed and tested the full simulation using Wokwi
-- Wrote the embedded C/C++ code for ESP to communicate with RTC and trigger the bell
+- Wrote the embedded C code for ESP32 to communicate with RTC and trigger the bell
-- Verified logic and timing using simulated buzzer
+- Verified the logic and timing using simulated buzzer
 - Provided the codebase and documentation for hardware implementation

-> **Note:** Actual hardware deployment (wiring, soldering, mounting) was completed by another team member.
+> **Note:** Actual hardware development (wiring, soldering, mounting) was completed by another team member.

 ## 💻 Simulation